Burned too many times, New York Jets fans have a hard time diving into the optimism pool headfirst. Today is a different day, however.

 Of course, the majority of the fanbase thought Mark Sanchez was that guy.
 After all, he racked up more postseason victories in his first two seasons than any Jet signal-caller had over the life of the franchise.
 Why couldn’t the extremely green Sanchez and boisterous Rex Ryan be that perfect quarterback-head coach duo that put to bed four-plus decades of agony?

 Thus, the pain continued.
 It can be described as a type of pain only Joe Benigno and similar self-described useful idiots could experience.
-(Don’t be confused, there are tens of thousands of them frequenting the Northern New Jersey, New York City, Queens, Long Island area—the most rabid and dedicated of the Jets fanbase.)
+(Don’t be confused, the term “useful idiots” here is of the endearing sort, as there are tens of thousands of them frequenting the Northern New Jersey, New York City, Queens, Long Island area—the most rabid and dedicated of the Jets fanbase.)

 More distant history includes Chad Pennington’s stolen career (injuries), Vinny Testaverde’s Achilles, fun with Browning Nagle, the high-flying Ken O’Brien offense that could never find protection, and A.J. freaking Duhe virtually ending Richard Todd’s run.
 (Sorry, Boomer Esiason, but you had no shot with three head coaches in three seasons.)